diityanug/game-genre-classifier/README.md

-# 🎮 Game Genre Classifier
+# 🎮 Game Genre Classifier (Multi-Label & XAI)

-A Full-Stack Machine Learning application designed to predict the genre of a game (Adventure, Casual, or Sport) based on its Title and Description.
+A Full-Stack Machine Learning application designed to predict multiple genres and tags of a game (supporting 15+ categories including Action, RPG, Horror, and Strategy) based on its Title and Description.

-This project utilizes **TF-IDF** and **Multinomial Naive Bayes** for Natural Language Processing (NLP) and text classification, wrapped in an interactive web interface built with React.
+This project utilizes a **Multi-Label Classification** architecture using **TF-IDF**, **Complement Naive Bayes**, and **OneVsRestClassifier** for Natural Language Processing (NLP).
+It also features **Explainable AI (XAI)** to highlight the specific keywords that influenced the AI's decision, wrapped in an interactive web interface built with React.

 ---